Rethink Inclusion

 Training for employers and educators to improve understanding and support neurodivergent individuals.

-Identifying barriers and improving inclusive practice.
+Workplace reviews and services focused on identifying barriers and improving inclusive practice.

-Specialist Careers Advice and Guidance
+Careers Advice and Guidance

 -